yiminghit/yiminghit.github.io/_pages/about.md

 About Me
 ======

 I am a postdoctoral research scientist  at Columbia University, where I am focusing on energy storage, the power market, and the resilience of power systems.
 I am fortunate to work with Prof. Bolun Xu and Prof. Gil Zussman.
 Before that, I worked as a postdoc fellow at the University of Michigan, Ann Arbor, for three months with Prof. Parth Vaishnav, Prof. Michael Craig, Prof. Johanna Mathieu, and Prof. Carina Gronlund.
 I obtained my Ph.D. degree in 2022 from the Department of Electrical, Computer, and Systems Engineering at Rensselaer Polytechnic Institute, where I am fortunate to be advised by Prof. Meng Wang.
 In Spring 2022, I interned at the Argonne National Laboratory, mentored by Dr. Dongbo Zhao and Dr. Tianqi Hong.
 I received a Master’s degree in Control Science and Engineering from Harbin Institute of Technology and a Bachelor’s degree in Automation from Harbin Engineering University in 2018 and 2016, respectively.
-My current research focuses on machine Learning, high-dimensional energy data analytics, renewable energy, and power system monitoring.
+My current research focuses on machine Learning, high-dimensional energy data analytics, energy storage and renewable energy, and power system monitoring.

 **<span style="color: red;">I am on the academic job market this fall!
 Feel free to reach out if you’re interested in my research or have relevant opportunities.</span>**